enasequence/read_docs/submit/general-guide/programmatic.md

 - `DATASET` ([XML Schema](ftp://ftp.ebi.ac.uk/pub/databases/ena/doc/xsd/sra_1_5/EGA.dataset.xsd))
 - `PROJECT` ([XML Schema](ftp://ftp.ebi.ac.uk/pub/databases/ena/doc/xsd/sra_1_5/ENA.project.xsd))

+You can include multiple records of the same type in the same submission as part of a `SET`.
+For example, by grouping `SAMPLE` records in a `<SAMPLE_SET></SAMPLE_SET>`.

+The maximum allowed size of a submitted XML file is 15MB.
+If your XML exceeds this size, please split your records into smaller XMLs and submit them across multiple submissions.

 Below is an example of a sequence read data submission to the Webin test service:

 ```